TrueOsiris/docker-vrising/README.md

 | WORLDNAME | optional worldname | default = world1.
 No real need to alter this. saves will be in a subdir WORLDNAME |

 ## Ports
-Edit `ServerHostSettings.json` if you want to change the ports, descriptions etc.<br>
-Server config files are in `/path/on/host/dedicatedserverfiles/VRisingServer_Data/StreamingAssets/Settings`.

 | Exposed Container port | Type | Default |
 | ---------------------- | ---- | ------- |